Parity Pipeline

 Bio

-Maria Millan is a Venezuelan/ British filmmaker based in London.
-She is now shadowing Series Producer, Mat Chaplin and, Director, Sean James Grant, in an Apple TV series.
-The scheme is run by 60-Forty Productions and Film London.
+Maria Millan is a Venezuelan filmmaker working in Caracas and London.
+She is now shadowing Series Producer, Mat Chaplin and, Director, Sean James Grant, in the Apple TV series: Hijack, produced by 60-Forty Films in the UK.

-Millan is also an alumna of the Hessen Lab where she showcased her screenplay 'The Hollow Women' at the B3 Biennale in Frankfurt, Germany, in October 2022, which is now a semi-finalist of the Stowe Lab Screenwriting Fellowship in the US.
+She is also an alumna of the Hessen Lab within the B3 Biennale in Frankfurt, Germany, in October 2022 with the same screenplay which is now a semi-finalist of the Stowe Lab Screenwriting Fellowship in the US.

 Maria's journey in film and TV commenced in the art department, crafting sets for TV ads in Caracas.
 Relocating to London in 2011, she transitioned into photography, capturing stills for esteemed publications such as Vogue Italia, Cosmopolitan, Fruk Magazine, and more.
-Demonstrating her diverse capabilities, she led the Production Design for Christopher Granier-Deferre's film "Chop Chop" (2016) and produced the TV series ‘Las Aventuras de Sifo Diaz’ for Venezuelan TV
+Demonstrating her diverse capabilities, she led the Production Design for Christopher Granier-Deferre's film "Chop Chop" (2016).

 Her directorial prowess shone in the film ‘The Refuge’ featuring actresses Lujza Richter Hugo and Demi Hannah Scott.
 The film earned a place in the official selection of The Women’s Film Festival in Seattle and L’Etrange Film Festival in Paris, with Maria receiving an exclusive screening and Q&A at David Lynch's Private Members Club: Silencio.
-'The Refuge’ is now accessible on Amazon and various SVOD platforms globally.
+'The Refuge’ is now on Amazon.

 Awards History